desenk/Electricity-Data-Pipeline/README.md

 * You have installed `python 3` and followed the instructions to download the required packages
 * Your working directory is set to `your_machine\Electricity-Data-Pipeline`
 * You obtained an API key and pasted it in `api_key.txt` (lives in `your_machine\Electricity-Data-Pipeline`)
-1. Register on Elexon s a new user - [here](https://www.elexonportal.co.uk/registration/newuser?cachebust=3apx5qnzf9)
+1. Register on Elexon's website a new user - [here](https://www.elexonportal.co.uk/registration/newuser?cachebust=3apx5qnzf9)
 > Click on `sign-in`  ->  `register`
 2. Follow the instructions [here](https://www.elexon.co.uk/documents/training-guidance/bsc-guidance-notes/bmrs-api-and-data-push-user-guide-2/)
 > Log-in -> Click on `my profile` -> Copy the `scripting key`